-Amazon Just Launched A New Book Imprint To Publish Short Books You Can Read In A Single Sitting
+Amazon Is Now Publishing Short Books You Can Read In A Single Sitting

 Amazon has announced a new publishing imprint, Amazon Original Stories, a collection of short fiction and nonfiction works which will be free to Prime and Kindle Unlimited members.
 The imprint will publish all short fiction and short nonfiction works that can be read in one sitting, perfect for all those rush hour rides on the bus or subway.